Should Christians read horoscopes?

 Vivian loves learning, studying the Word of God, and helping others in their walk with Christ.
 She is dedicated to helping people learn more about Jesus and is ready to help in any way she can.
 Her favorite things to do are spending time with her family and friends, cooking, drawing, and spending time outside.
 When she is not writing, you can find her soaking up the sunshine or going on an adventure.

-PLEASE NOTE: The purpose of this comment section is to encourage healthy Christian community for teens around the world.
+PLEASE NOTE: If you are under the age of 18, you may not use the Disqus commenting system.
+We encourage those ages 13-17 to join our Discord community.
+The purpose of this comment section is to encourage healthy Christian community.
 All comments are moderated, so yours will show up as "awaiting moderation" every time.
 (Sorry!)
-ALL bullying, hateful, or misleading comments WILL be deleted.
-Jerks will be banned.
+ALL bullying, hateful, or misleading comments WILL be deleted, and trolls will be banned.
 (Not sorry.)
 Views/opinions expressed by commenters do not necessarily reflect those of 412teens.org or Got Questions Ministries.

 Want to ask your own question?